I. Theory of Probability Leading to the Fundamental Formula of Gambling (FFG)

 Even this easiest of the games of chance can lead to sizable losses.
 Suppose I bet $2 before the first toss.
 There is a 50% chance that I will lose.
 Next, I bet $4 in order to recuperate my previous loss and gain $2.
 Next, I bet $8 to recuperate my previous loss and gain $2.
 I might have to go all the way to the 9th toss to have a 99.9% chance that, finally, heads came out!
 Since I bet $2 and doubling up to the 9th toss, two to the power of 9 is 512.
 Therefore, I needed $512 to make sure that I am very, very close to certainty (99.9%) that heads will show up and I win . . . $2!

-Very encouraging, isn't it?
-Actually, it could be even worse: It might take 10 or 11 tosses until heads appear!
-This dangerous form of betting is called a Martingale system.
-You must know how to do it study this book thoroughly and grasp the new essential concepts: Number of trials N and especially the Degree of Certainty DC (in addition to the probability p).
 Most people still confuse probability for degree of certainty...or vice versa.
 Probability in itself is an abstract, lifeless concept.
 Probability comes to life as soon as we conduct at least one trial.
 The probability and degree of certainty are equal for one and only one trial (just the first one...ever!)
 After that quasi-impossible event (for coin tossing has never been stopped after one flip by any authority), the degree of certainty, DC, rises with the increase in the number of trials, N, while the probability, p, always stays constant.
 No one can add faces to the coin or subtract faces from the die, for sure and undeniably.
 But each and every one of us can increase the chance of getting heads (or tails) by tossing the coin again and again (repeat of the trial).

 Normally, though, you will see that heads (or tails) will appear at least once every 3 or 4 tosses (the DC is 90% to 95%).
 Nevertheless, this game is too easy for any player with a few thousand dollars to spare.
 Accordingly, no casino in the world would implement such a game.
 Any casino would be a guaranteed loser in a matter of months!
-They need what is known as "house edge" or "percentage advantage".
+They need what is known as house edge or percentage advantage.
 This factor translates to longer losing streaks for the player, in addition to more wins for the house!
 Also, the casinos set limits on maximum bets: the players are not allowed to double up indefinitely.

-A few more words on the house edge.
+A few more words on the house advantage (HA).
 The worst type of gambling for the player is conducted by state lotteries.
 In the digit lotteries, the state commissions enjoy typically an extraordinary 50% house edge!!!
 That's almost 10 times worse than the American roulette -- considered by many a suckers' game!
 (But they don't know there is more to the picture than meets the eye!)

 Dice rolling is a more difficult game and it is illustrated in the column p=1/6.
 I bet, for example, on the 3-point face.
 There is a 50% chance (DC) that the 3-point face will show up within the first 3 rolls.
 It will take, however, 37 rolls to have a 99.9% certainty that the 3-point face will show up at least once.
 If I bet the same way as in the previous case, my betting capital should be equal to 2 to the power of 37!
 It's already astronomical and we are still in easy-gambling territory!

-We can express the probability as p = 1/N; e.g. the probability of getting one point face when rolling a die is '1 in 6' or p = 1/6; the probability of getting one roulette number is '1 in 38' or p = 1/38.
+We can express the probability as p = 1/N; e.g. the probability of getting one point face when rolling a die is 1 in 6 or p = 1/6; the probability of getting one roulette number is 1 in 38 or p = 1/38.
 It is common sense that if we repeat the event N times we expect one success.
 That might be true for an extraordinarily large number of trials.
 If we repeat the event N times, we are NOT guaranteed to win.
 If we play roulette 38 consecutive spins, the chance to win is significantly less than 1!

-I tested for N = 100,000,000 N = 500,000,000 N = 1,000,000,000 (one billion) trials.
-The results ever so slightly decrease, approaching the limit but never surpass the limit!
+I tested for N = 100,000,000 … N = 500,000,000 … N = 1,000,000,000 (one billion) trials.
+The results ever so slightly decrease, approaching the limit … but never surpass the limit!

 When N = 100,000,000, then DC = .632120560667764...